tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

    where myUdf() would be a UDF that fetches a document by its ID from some external storage.
-This enables applications to fetch the entire result set directly from Sphinx in one query, without having to separately fetch the documents in the application and then send them back to Sphinx for highlighting.
+This enables applications to fetch the entire result set directly from Manticore in one query, without having to separately fetch the documents in the application and then send them back to Manticore for highlighting.

    SNIPPET() is a so-called “post limit” function, meaning that computing snippets is postponed not just until the entire final